-- If you produce, process, manufacture, trade or sell raw materials/manufactured goods from a specific commodity but will not be disclosing on it as part of this information request, provide an explanation here. - You should ensure that your response does not contain any significant commodity exclusions.
+- If you produce, process, manufacture, trade or sell raw materials/manufactured goods from a specific commodity but will not be disclosing on it as part of this information request, provide an explanation here. - If you will not be disclosing on embedded commodities, use this column to provide further details on your selected reasoning in column 3. - You should ensure that your response does not contain any significant commodity exclusions.
 Examples of significant exclusions are provided in the introduction to this module.
 Any exclusions should be clearly specified and justified.